bet4a/d3wiki/SVG-Shapes.md

 line.defined(function(d) { return !isNaN(d[1]); });
 ```

+If a datum is defined but surrounded by undefined data (or the end of the array), that datum will not be visible.

 <a name="line_radial" href="SVG-Shapes#line_radial">#</a> d3.svg.line.<b>radial</b>()

 Constructs a new radial line generator with the default *radius*- and *angle*-accessor functions (that assume the input data is a two-element array of numbers; see below for details), and linear interpolation.
 The returned function generates path data for an open piecewise linear curve, or polyline, as with the Cartesian [line](SVG-Shapes#line) generator.